 A Certificate of Waiver or Authorization is an authorization issued by the FAA to a government or commercial operator for specific unmanned aircraft activity.
 After a complete application is submitted, the FAA conducts a comprehensive operational and technical review.

 What is a Section 333 exemption?

-A federal Section 333 exemption is a case-by-case authorization for certain unmanned aircraft to perform commercial operations prior to the finalization of the UAS Rule, which will be the primary method for authorizing small UAS/drone operations once it is complete.
+A federal Section 333 exemption is a case-by-case authorization for certain unmanned aircraft to perform commercial operations prior to the finalization of the UAS Rule.
+On August 29th 2016, the Small UAS Rule went into effect and is now the primary avenue for commerical operations.

 Who needs to take the Division of Aviation's UAS Operators Knowledge Test?